Bowling Green Falcons men's ice hockey: Rise to a national powerhouse (1973–1990)

-Falling into the shadows (1991-2008)
+Falling into the shadows (1991–2008)

-BG failed to qualify for the NCAA post season from 1991–94 and finished with a winning record only once, with a record of 19-17-2 (.526 pct.) in 1993-94.
-Following the 1993-94 season York accepted a head coaching position at his alma mater Boston College.
+BG failed to qualify for the NCAA post season from 1991–94 and finished with a winning record only once, with a record of 19–17–2 (.526 pct.) in 1993–94.
+Following the 1993–94 season York accepted a head coaching position at his alma mater Boston College.
 Buddy Powers was appointed the head coach at Bowling Green on July 12, 1994, becoming the fourth head coach in the program's history.
 He had previously served as the head coach at the Rochester Institute of Technology (DIII) and Rensselaer Polytechnic Institute.
-Powers had also served as an assistant coach, chief recruiter, and on-ice instructor for BGSU under York from 1982-88.
-During the time the Falcons had a record of 174-74-8 (.695 pct.), including 129-50-8 (.710 pct.) in league play and finished either first or second in the CCHA on five occasions.
+Powers had also served as an assistant coach, chief recruiter, and on-ice instructor for BGSU under York from 1982 to 1988.
+During the time the Falcons had a record of 174–74–8 (.695 pct.), including 129–50–8 (.710 pct.) in league play and finished either first or second in the CCHA on five occasions.

-Powers lead the Falcons to a 25-11-2 record and a second-place finish in the CCHA during the 1994-95 campaign.
+Powers lead the Falcons to a 25–11–2 record and a second-place finish in the CCHA during the 1994–95 campaign.
 It marked their best finish in the league in eight years.
 He was named the CCHA's Coach of the Year and was a finalist for the Spencer Penrose Award presented annually to the nation's top head coach.
 Also that year, Brian Holzinger was named CCHA player of the Year.
 Holzinger won the NCAA All-American Award in ice hockey along with Kelly Perrault.
 Holzinger became BGSU's second Hobey Baker Award winner, the other being George McPhee in 1982 during Powers' first season as BGSU's assistant coach.

 Although the first half of his time as BGSU's head coach was strong, the lack of top players coming to BGSU affected his overall record; Powers finished with losing records in his last five seasons.